zsparal/api-documentation/source/reference/v2/payments-api/create-payment.rst

    :condition: conditional
    :collapse: true

-   When creating recurring payments, the ID of a specific :doc:`Mandate </reference/v2/mandates-api/get-mandate>` can be supplied to indicate which of the consumer's accounts should be credited.
+   When creating recurring payments, the ID of a specific :doc:`mandate </reference/v2/mandates-api/get-mandate>` can be supplied to indicate which of the consumer's accounts should be credited.

    Either this field or the ``customerId`` field needs to be provided for payments with the ``recurring`` sequence type.